moisesjurad0/scraper.quiz01.py.selenium/README.md

-# selenium-scrap01
+# quiz01-scrapper

-Python proyect designed to interact and scrap data out of a quizzes web site Build to be deployed on docker :thumbsup:
+Python proyect designed to interact with and scrap data out of a quizzes web site.
+Build to be deployed on docker :thumbsup::whale:

-## It is builded with
+## Python script is builded with

 - selenium
-- bs4
+- beautifulsoup4 (bs4)
 - requests

 ## It interacts with its own Serverless API on AWS